 << previous

 Preparing Cells For Injection

 The most fundamental criteria for doing injections are having a cell line with an extensively characterized targeted event--both sides of the event evaluated with external probes or multiple overlapping internal probes.
-The cell line should be euploid.
-Some injection facilities also require that you test for mycoplasma.
-One derivatized cell-line from this facility was determined to be mycoplasma negative by ATCC (a copy of the results is in the protocol book).
+The cell line should be euploid and mycoplasma negative.

--Grow the cells in ES cell culture medium without antibiotics or selective agents like G418.
+-Grow the cells in your regular ES cell culture medium without selective agents like G418.
 These agents may be toxic to embryos.
+Thaw and culture your ES cells as you normally would, on or off of feeders as appropriate.
+Generally two days is sufficient to have a near confluent 35 mm plate ready for passaging.

+<< previous